 Will has been formally studying meditation and scripture with his teachers for three decades.
 He teaches yogic and Buddhist philosophy throughout the world.
 Known for bringing humor and light-heartedness into his teaching style he strives to show the relevance of ancient scripture in our day-to-day lives.
 Will has completed almost four accumulative years of silent and solitary meditation practice.
 Learn more about Will by going to: willduncan.org

 Monica began practicing yoga in 2003.
 She started leading classes in 2008.
-She continues to stay current in her education by attending workshops, trainings and retreats.
-She currently is committed to a teacher training.
-Her final examinations are in May of 2018, where she hopes to receive her 500hr certification.
+She continues to stay current in her education by attending workshops, trainings, and retreats.
 Her best teachers have been her students and all of the face plants landed.

 Mary Jo has been teaching yoga for over twenty years and began practicing yoga twenty-five years ago.
 She strives to improve the balance, strength and flexibility of each class participant to calm the mind and improve overall health and wellness.
 Mary Jo is E-RYT 500 certified through Yoga Alliance, the highest yoga teaching certification level.
 She is one of a small number of India certified Ashtanga yoga teachers worldwide through the kpjayi.org of Mysore, India.
 Mary Jo’s other yoga training and background includes teacher trainings & workshops with several world-recognized teachers from the Viniyoga/Desikachar and Iyengar yoga traditions, including Yoga Sutra study, Vedic chanting, and Sanskrit.
 Additional accomplishments include: Master of Arts in Eastern Philosophy from St. John’s College in Santa Fe, NM; Therapeutic Teacher Training for Seniors, Duke Integrative Health, Durham, NC; Yoga Works Teacher Training Program, Santa Monica, CA; Instruction in Exercise Science certificate from University of California, San Diego; current CPR/First Aid certified.